vlang/v/doc/docs.md

 ```

 If there is a large number of tasks, it might be easier to manage them
 using an array of threads.
-See [examples/concurrency](/examples/concurrency)
-for more examples.

 ```v
 import time